illumio/terraform-provider-illumio-core/docs/data-sources/workload_settings.md

 - `scope` (List of Object) Assigned labels for Workload Goodbye Timeout Seconds (see [below for nested schema](#nestedobjatt--workload_goodbye_timeout_seconds--scope))
 - `value` (Number) Property value associated with the scope
+- `ven_type` (String) The VEN type that this property is applicable to.
+Must be "server" or "endpoint".
+An empty or missing value will default to "server" on the PCE

 <a id="nestedobjatt--workload_goodbye_timeout_seconds--scope"></a>
 ### Nested Schema for `workload_goodbye_timeout_seconds.scope`